roger1337/roger1337/README.md

 ### Hi there 👋
+Interested in low-level programming.
+Have recently made the decision to focus on open-source.

 <!--
 **roger1337/roger1337** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.